 The prioritization of requirements is helpful when you need the fastest activation of the system in MVP.
 Think which elements should be included in initial version of the system.
 Some functionalities – the less important ones – may be added at a later stage.
 It may also help to obtain financial resources necessary to further software development.

-To summarize, the specification of requirements should include:
+The specification of requirements should include:

 - The company goals,